bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Mostly Clear
+- Breezy and Partly Cloudy
-- 82% humidity
+- 77% humidity
-- 12 mph wind
+- 13 mph wind
-- 35% cloud cover
+- 50% cloud cover
 - 45 AQI 🟩
 - 0.59 inches of rain expected in the next 48 hours